Basmatz/Basmatz.github.io/README.md

 ### Technology Stack
 ![Techstack_movie](graphics/Techstack_movie.png)

-After data wrangling & feature engineering in Pandas I computed two matrices for content- and collaborative filtering and exported them as binary pickle files so the application won't have to re-calculate the matrices every time again.
+After data wrangling & feature engineering in Pandas I computed two matrices for content-based and collaborative filtering and exported them as binary pickle files so the application won't have to re-calculate the matrices every time again.
 To achieve better results I used a weighted combination of different similarity measures as cosine similarity from the sklearn library and the dot product from numpy.
 I used Twitter's bootstrap CSS framework to set up a basic website while the recommender system is running on Flask, a micro web framework.
 Finally I'm running the application on Heroku, a cloud platform service, so the recommender is accessible from the www.